mathgladiator/adama-lang/docs/docs/language-tour.md

 title: A Language Tour
 ---

-This document is a light-weight tour of the core features and ideas which make Adama a some-what novel [data-centric programming language](https://en.wikipedia.org/wiki/Data-centric_programming_language).
-It is important to remember that Adama is not a general purpose language, it’s just for board games (and maybe more... much more).
+This document is a lightweight tour of the core features and ideas that make Adama a somewhat novel [data-centric programming language](https://en.wikipedia.org/wiki/Data-centric_programming_language).
+It is important to remember that Adama is not a general purpose language.
+It’s for board games (and maybe more... much more).

 ## Defining State Layout

-We start by outlining some global fields with default values using minimal ceremony.
-Laying out and structuring data is arguably the most important activity in building software, so it must be simple.
+We start by defining global fields with default values.
+Laying out and structuring data is arguably the most important activity in building software, so it must be simple and convenient for developers to define their data.
 Here, we will define a document with just a name and score field:

 ```adama
 public string name = "You";
 private int score = 100;
 ```

-This fairly minimal Adama is all one needs to define a document.
-The data backing this script is a document represented via the following JSON:
+This fairly minimal Adama code defines a document.
+The backend data for this script is a document represented via the following JSON:

 ```json
 {"name":"You", "score":100}